tkeron/tkeron/readme.md

 img.setAttribute('src', './generated-image.png');
 ```

-The `.pre.ts` file:
+**How `.pre.ts` files work:**
+- Execute at **build time** on the server/local machine (backend)
-- Has access to a `document` global representing the HTML file
+- Have access to a `document` global representing the HTML file
-- Can use `querySelector`, `setAttribute`, and other DOM methods
+- Can use standard DOM APIs: `querySelector`, `setAttribute`, `createElement`, etc.
-- Runs before the final build, modifying the HTML output
+- Output static `.html` files that get bundled
-- Can generate HTML files if no corresponding `.html` exists
+- Can generate complete HTML pages without a corresponding `.html` file

-This enables powerful use cases like:
+- You can use any npm packages or TypeScript libraries you want

+**Key concept:** `.pre.ts` is for generating static HTML at build time, not for browser interactivity.
+Use regular `.ts` files for client-side JavaScript.

+**Powerful use cases:**
-- Generating lists from data files
+- Generate pages from data files (JSON, databases, APIs)
-- Creating sitemaps automatically
+- Create sitemaps and RSS feeds automatically
-- Injecting build timestamps
+- Inject build timestamps and environment variables
-- Processing markdown to HTML
+- Process markdown to HTML
-- Dynamic component generation
+- Generate static content from CMS or external sources
+- Build entire static sites programmatically